sqmedeiros/lpeglabel/README.md

 LPegLabel is a conservative extension of the [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg) library that provides an implementation of Parsing Expression Grammars (PEGs) with labeled failures.
 Labels can be used to signal different kinds of errors and to specify which recovery pattern should handle a given label.
 Labels can also be combined with the standard patterns of LPeg.

+Besides that, LPegLabel also reports the farthest failure position in case of an ordinary failure
+(which is represented by label **0**).

 This document describes the new functions available in LpegLabel and presents some examples of usage.

+With labeled failures it is possible to distinguish between an ordinary failure and an error.
+Usually, an ordinary failure is produced when the matching of a character fails, and this failure is caught by ordered choice.
+An error (a non-ordinary failure), by its turn, is produced by the throw operator and may be caught by the recovery operator.

 In LPegLabel, the result of an unsuccessful matching is a triple **nil, lab, sfail**, where **lab**